troglobit/inadyn/README.md

         ssl         = true
         ddns-server = dynamicdns.park-your-domain.com
         ddns-path   = "/update?domain=YOURDOMAIN.TLD&password=mypass&host="
-        alias       = { "alpha", "beta", "gamma" }
+        hostname    = { "alpha", "beta", "gamma" }
 	}

+Here three subdomains are updated, one HTTP GET update request for every listed DDNS server and path is performed, for every listed hostname.
+Some providers, like FreeDNS, support setting up CNAME records to reduce the amount of records you need to update.

-Here three subdomains are updated, one GET update request using the listed DDNS server and path is performed per alias.
-Your DNS alias is automatically appended to the end of the `ddns-path`, as is customary, before it is communicated to the server.
+Your hostname is automatically appended to the end of the `ddns-path`, as is customary, before it is communicated to the server.
 Username is your Namecheap username, and password would be the one given to you in the Dynamic DNS panel from Namecheap.
-Here is an alternative config to illustrate how the `alias` setting works:
+Here is an alternative config to illustrate how the `hostname` setting works:

     custom kruskakli {
         username    = myuser